 Our Compensation Committee currently oversees the design and administration of our executive compensation program.
 It reviews and approves all elements of compensation for each of our named executive officers taking into consideration recommendations from our principal executive officer (for compensation other than his own), as well as competitive market guidance from the Radford Biotechnology Surveys and, when applicable, other independent third-party compensation consultants.
 We define our competitive markets for executive talent to be the pharmaceutical and biotechnology industries in northern California and New Jersey.
-To date, we have utilized the Radford Biotechnology Surveys, a third party market specific compensation survey, and, when applicable, other independent third-party compensation survey, and when applicable, other independent third-party compensation survey, and when applicable, other independent third-party compensation survey and when applicable, other independent third-party compensation survey.
+To date, we have utilized the Radford Biotechnology Surveys, a third party market specific compensation survey, and, when applicable, other independent third-party compensation consultants to benchmark our executive compensation.